I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 • newsletter campaigns

 This helped me evaluate whether GetResponse solves actual conversion problems or is just another email tool with too many features.
+During the testing period, I created:

 • 3 landing pages